 Income received by all family members must be counted unless specifically excluded by the regulations.
-It is the responsibility of the head of household to report changes in family composition.
+It is the responsibility of the head of household to report changes in family composition in accordance with HUD regulations and PHA policies in Chapter 11.
 The rules on which sources of income are counted vary somewhat by family member.
 The chart below summarizes how family composition affects income determinations.

-Summary of Income Included and Excluded by Person Live-in aides Income from all sources is excluded [24 CFR 5.609(b)(8) as updated for HOTMA].
-Foster child or foster adult Income from all sources is excluded [24 CFR 5.609(b)(8) as updated for HOTMA].
+Summary of Income Included and Excluded by Person Live-in aides Income from all sources (both earned and unearned) is excluded [24 CFR 5.609(b)(8)].
+Foster child or foster adult Income from all sources (both earned and unearned) is excluded [24 CFR 5.609(b)(8)].
 Head, spouse, or cohead Other adult family members All sources of income not specifically excluded by the regulations are included [24 CFR 5.609(a)].
-Minors Earned income of children under 18 years of age is excluded [24 CFR 5.609(b)(3) as updated for HOTMA].
-All sources of income, except those specifically excluded by the regulations, are included.
-Full-time students 18 years of age or older (not head, spouse, Earned income in excess of the dependent deduction is excluded [24 CFR 5.609(b)(14) as updated for HOTMA]. or cohead) All sources of income, except those specifically excluded by the regulations, are included.
+Minors Earned income of children under 18 years of age is excluded [24 CFR 5.609(b)(3)].
+All sources of unearned income, except those specifically excluded by the regulations, are included [24 CFR 5.609(a)].
+Full-time students 18 years of age or older (not head, spouse, or cohead) Earned income in excess of the dependent deduction is excluded [24 CFR 5.609(b)(14)].
+All sources of unearned income, except those specifically excluded by the regulations, are included.